botmakeradmin/botmakeradmin.github.io/docs/en/client-actions.md

 ## How to invoke the code

 First you will need to create the Code Action in the Code Actions screen.
 Remember the name you used when you save it.
-Then go to the rule you're interested and in the response screen, in there you only to add an _Action_.
-Then select Client Action option and finally set the name of the code that you previously saved.
+Then go to the rule you're interested.
+In the response screen add an _Action_.
+Then select _Client Action_ option and finally set the name of the code that you previously saved.

 ![call code](https://botmakeradmin.github.io/docs/en/callcode.png)

 ## Code features

-Node.js v6.14.0 is supported and a faily common list of libraries are whitelisted:
+Node.js v6.14.0 is supported and a common list of libraries are whitelisted:

 ```javascript
   {